 Image credit: The Gidley | Instagram

-The Gidley is a subterranean steak house from the Bistecca team, and it’s just as opulent in style and service—think herringbone floors, moody stone benches, olive green velvet banquettes and candlelight.
+The Gidley is a subterranean steak house from the Bistecca team with herringbone floors, moody stone benches, olive green velvet banquettes and candlelight.
 There's also a private dining room with its own bar that seats up to 20.
-Here, Australia’s exceptional Riverine Black Angus rib-eye is the main event, and you can order it one of three ways: classic chargrilled over charcoal or ironbark, with the textural spinalis cut, or as prime rib roast.
+Here, Australia’s exceptional Riverine Black Angus rib-eye is the main event, and you can order it one of three ways: char-grilled over charcoal or ironbark, with the textural spinalis cut, or as prime rib roast.

 Sauces include truffle, mushroom and burnt butter, green goddess and confit garlic mustard, and sides include broccolini and braised leek and three cheese truffle mac and cheese.
-Unlike Bistecca, The Gidley also does an American-style burger made from chuck and brisket, because, well, we love a good burger here in Sydney.
+The Gidley also does a renowned American-style burger made from chuck and brisket that's been named among the top 10 in the world.
 To drink, expect an impressive selection of Australian and international styles and high-quality back vintages that hero sustainability and biodiversity.
 Book here.

 Ragazzi